-We acknowledge a startup funding from Jinan University to L. Gu (No: 88015155 and 88016607) and funding of the National Natural Science Foundation of China (No. 21372099) to Y. Li.
+We would like to thank Jiyou Huo supervised by prof. Weiqing Xie (Northwest A&F University Xi'an, China) for performing works with maleic acid as an internal reagent and reaction in gram scale.
+We acknowledge a startup funding from Jinan University to L. Gu (No: 88015155 and 88016607) and a funding of the National Natural Science Foundation of China (No. 21372099) to Y. Li.